 Carter Doyle, NP Carter Doyle, NP

-The Science Behind the NADA Acudetox Protocol: What the Research Really Says
+The Science Behind the NADA Acudetox Protocol

 Developed in the 1970s at Lincoln Hospital in the Bronx, the National Acupuncture Detoxification Association (NADA) protocol uses five ear points on each side: